robertinant/m2x-arduino/README.md

 M2X API Key
 -----------

-An API key is automatically generated when you create your AT&amp;T M2X account.
-This key is called a _Primary Master Key_.
+Once you [register](https://m2x.att.com/signup) for an AT&amp;T M2X account, an API key is automatically generated for you.
+This key is called a _Primary Master Key_ and can be found in the _Master Keys' tab of your [Account Settings](https://m2x.att.com/account).
 This key cannot be edited nor deleted.
 It will give you full access to all APIs.

 However, you can also create a _Data Source API Key_ associated with a given Data Source(Feed), you can use the Data Source API key to access the streams belonging to that Data Source.